 New Delhi, 27 Mar 2020 17:31 IST

-Starting a new section where we recommend short films and documentaries for the keen viewer.
-This week, Sakshi Tanwar shines in this short film by Ashwiny Iyer Tiwari about the unpaid, invisible labour of homemakers.
+Starting Cinestaan Curates, where we recommend short films and documentaries for the keen viewer.
+This week, Sakshi Tanwar shines in Ashwiny Iyer Tiwari's short film about the unpaid, invisible labour of homemakers.

 Ashwiny Iyer Tiwari’s short film Ghar Ki Murgi explores what a regular day in the lives of most Indian women looks like, where they perform countless tasks everyday and get taken for granted.

 Seema (Sakshi Tanwar) is a homemaker who also runs a salon.
 From early morning to late at night, she is busy catering to every demand of her children, husband and in-laws, fulfilling the roles of ideal wife, mother and daughter-in-law.
 One day, tired of it all, she decides to take a break from her daily routine.
 This creates quite a stir within the family as the members struggle to even understand what it is that she needs a break for!

 Much has been written about the invisible labour of homemakers, who, despite working outside the home, are expected to be in charge of the needs of their family.
 Ghar Ki Murgi brings that labour into sharp focus as the film addresses societal expectations from a woman and the ways in which homemakers are taken for granted.
 It is interesting that the film does not give us a woman who is a homemaker alone, as Seema is also a working woman who runs a parlour, but, predictably, the husband does not quite think that’s real work.